sharen-s/vending-machine-capstone/README.md

 **Unit Tests**

-Unit tests have been provided to demonstrate the correct functionality of the code.stone
+Unit tests have been provided to demonstrate the correct functionality of the code.

+The vending machine program was built as a capstone project with Allan Treat during a 14 week coding bootcamp at Tech Elevator.